HuyaneMatsu/hata/docs/ref/ExtensionLoader.md

 Unloads an extension from the client.
 If the extension is not loaded, will do nothing.
 The unloading can be separated into 2 parts:

+1. Find the exit point (if needed).
-2. Finding the exit point (if needed).
+2. Ensure the exit point (if found).
-3. Ensuring the exit point.
+3. Remove the default variables.

-If any of theese fails, an [`ExtensionError`](ExtensionError.md) will be raised.
+If any of these fails, an [`ExtensionError`](ExtensionError.md) will be raised.
 If step 2 raises, then a traceback will be included.

 ### `_render_exc(exception, header)` (staticmethod)